Table of contents

 If you want to make your own trading offer, go to the “Post a trade” section.

-LocalBitcoins charges a flat fee of 1% for sellers, with no fees for buyers.
+When it comes to charges, LocalBitcoins fees are flat at 1% for all sellers.
+There are no fees for buyers.
 The merchant invoicing services offered by the platform incur a fee of 0.5% that will be taken from each invoice made.

 If an external transaction is used to pay the invoice, then you will have to pay the Bitcoin network deposit fee which will be subtracted from the invoice amount.